mmahdavian/STPOTR/README.md

 pip install opencv-python
 ```
 ## DATA
-We have trained the model with Human3.6m dataset.
-You need to download this [data file](https://drive.google.com/file/d/1pNQKtnd1rIl7qPjqIZIJXWDVgisEvabN/view?usp=sharing) and move it to the data folder.
+We train the model on Human3.6m dataset.
+You can download this [data file](https://drive.google.com/file/d/1pNQKtnd1rIl7qPjqIZIJXWDVgisEvabN/view?usp=sharing) and move it to the data folder.
+It's a pre-processed dataset file which will be used by the model to train the model.

 ## Testing